jonathanbrumley/cli-wordle/RETRO.md

 understand why the designers did this because Dart allows functions as top-level types.
 However, this makes it confusing how to name and structure files.
 With one class per file, it's weird that the file name is different from the class name.
-So I ended upputting multiple classes in a file in a few cases, and I wasn't entirely happy with that either.
+So I ended up putting multiple classes in a file in a few cases, and I wasn't entirely happy with that either.
 Standards and conventions are great, and Dart seems to lack a standard in this case.
 In Typescript, I prefer to name the file after the class and use the same casing.